 She also highlighted key elements to focus on while creating boards that focused on programming.
 These elements included:

 - Provide an educational message.
 Use a rich description of the content.

 - Use the location feature if applicable.

 Ensure content is pinnable.
-If content is not pinnable, then it may not be shareable in other social media sites.
+If the content is not pinnable, then it may not be shareable on other social media sites.

 Note from the image above that pins from same Website and board are highlighted.
 It also displays possible related content.

 Hays stressed that we need to think about what is happening on our Pinterest accounts.
 Are we putting out the right message?
 We can also see if folks are getting our message by reviewing the Pinterest metrics as well as Google Analytics.
 We can measure if Pinterest is driving traffic to our web pages.